infotexture/brand/README.md

 Published via [GitHub Pages][1] & [Jekyll][2] to [brand.wire.com][3].

-## Set up a local testing environment
+## Setting up a local testing environment

 We recommend you set up the `brand` microsite to run locally on your computer to verify your changes before pushing them to the live site.